Teaching and Learning Resource Center

 Collaborative learning

 Another valuable way to leverage technology in your course is for student-student interaction.
-Digital tools can help you foster collaboration synchronously and asynchronously, in face-to-face and virtual settings, and for pair, small-group, and whole-group activities.
+Digital tools can help you foster collaboration in face-to-face and virtual settings, synchronously and asynchronously, and for pair, small-group, and whole-group activities.
 Through well-designed collaborative learning opportunities, your students can connect with each other, co-learn and discuss material, collaborate on projects, teach each other content, and get valuable peer feedback on their comprehension, ideas, and coursework.

-• Note taking, brainstorming, and ideation.
-Use OneNote for collaborative note taking during class activities (keep in mind that Microsoft 365 allows only 10 collaborators to simultaneously edit a note).
+As noted above, you can use OneNote for collaborative note taking during class activities (keep in mind that Microsoft 365 allows only 10 collaborators to simultaneously edit a note).
 Digital whiteboards are also a great collaboration tool for brainstorming, mind mapping, sketching out ideas, and visualizing creative solutions to problems.
 Whether in person or online, whiteboard tools allow students to write, draw, erase, edit, rearrange, and annotate their work.
 Check out Microsoft 365 Whiteboard and Zoom Whiteboard for starters.

-• Discussion and communication.
 You are likely familiar with the Discussions tool in Carmen, but there are a range of other available tools you can leverage to facilitate student interaction in your course.
 For example, Flip (formerly called Flipgrid) is a video discussion platform that can take peer connection in your course to the next level through visual discussions (it can also be used for office hours, study groups, small-group work, and more).
 Yammer is an alternative to Twitter that allows you to create a private group for your course so students can comment and connect via posts that are only viewable by their classmates.
 Teams is another collaboration tool that allows group chats, conversation channels, instant messaging, audio and video calls, and more.

 UX Tip